 In this study, Abouheif demonstrated genetic information for this sort of adaptation is present in the genomes of some ants that no longer use the trait.
 There is no evolutionary mechanism to explain why such an unexpressed trait would remain in the genome for millions of years.
 (The million-year dates are likely based on the assumption of a constant mutation rate as well as number of shaky statistical games.
-Read more about molecular clock calculations at News to Note, December 31, 2011: Year in Review.)
+Read more about molecular clock calculations.)
 From a biblical perspective, we are not surprised to see the potential for genetic variability within God’s created kinds, including ants, which He created to reproduce after their kind 6,000 years ago.

 For More Information: Get Answers